Ping-Sung/Shangda/README.md

 # Acknowledgement

 This project was developed under the commission of ShangDa Co., Ltd., led by Jack, in collaboration with Kevin and Jamie.
-Jack serves as the project manager responsible for project direction and frontend development, Kevin handles backend development and process design, while Jamie is responsible for full-stack development.
+Jack serves as the project manager responsible for project direction and full-stack development, Kevin handles backend development and process design, while Jamie is responsible for forntend development.
 Please feel free to contect [me](kevin0980365799.work@gmail.com) for any further questions.

 # License